AndySomogyi/sbmlsolver/docs/docs-build/_sources/Installation/installation.rst.txt

     If at any point you get stuck or encounter an error please first read the :ref:`Troubleshooting the build <Troubleshooting the Build>` page and then if the problem is not resolved, submit a github issue and we'll be more than willing to help.

 On windows, you should use the "x64 Native Tools Command Prompt for VS 2019" shell which you can find by opening the start menu and begin typing "x64 Native Tools Command Prompt for VS 2019".
 This will ensure you are building x64 bit application.

+If you want to use new `Windows Terminal <https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab>`_ you can set up the same environment by editing the windows terminal settings file, `see <https://stackoverflow.com/questions/57925428/add-developer-command-prompt-for-visual-studio-to-windows-terminal>`_

 .. warning::